Learn more about Menomonie Market Food Co-op and what sets us apart from other grocery stores.

 Menomonie Market Food Co-op was started in 1973 by a small group of Menomonie residents as a food buying club with one goal: creating access to good food.
-Since then, close to 3,000 people have invested in our co-op by becoming owners, and in return, we operate for their benefit.
+Since then, over 4,500 people have invested in our co-op by becoming owners, and in return, we operate for their benefit.

 What is a co-op?